spring-projects/spring-integration/spring-integration-samples/README.txt

 producer/consumer pair: osgi-inbound and osgi-outbound.
-Unlike the others, they are not Maven-enabled, but instead they are ready to run directly within SpringSource dm Server, and with the SpringSource Tool Suite support, this requires only an import and adding to the Server instance.
+Unlike the others, they are not Maven-enabled, but instead they are ready to run directly within SpringSource dm Server, and with the SpringSource Tool Suite support, this requires only an import, adding "OSGi Bundle Project Nature" via the 'Spring Tools' context menu, and deploying to a dm server instance as the project's targeted runtime.
 A comprehensive overview of those OSGi samples is included in the "Samples" Appendix of the Spring Integration Reference Manual.

 Happy integration :-)